nokia/ntt/docs/conformance/remaining-work.md

 0 per-file regressions) and an external test-port smoke suite (17 pass / 0 fail / 2 expected inconc).

-## Strict engine (2026-07-28)
+## One engine (2026-08-03)

-Execution now defaults to the **strict** engine: a cooperative discrete-event scheduler with a virtual clock, replacing the legacy "approximate" evaluator's verdict-preferring heuristic.
-The legacy engine remains available via `--approximate` and is scheduled for deletion.
+There is now a single evaluator: a cooperative discrete-event scheduler with a virtual clock.
+The legacy "approximate" evaluator and its verdict-preferring heuristic are deleted, along with the `SemanticsProfile` toggle and the `--approximate`, `--profile` and `--differential` flags. `DeterministicClock` and `DeterministicScheduler` remain as options, because a driver running real suites wants timers to pace real I/O; that is the only axis left.

 This closed the two features that this document previously listed as the main path forward — **1a** (strict procedure-payload matching) and **1b**